SEMINOLE — For Tom Christy, the ninth time was the charm.

 In 2016, Christy almost took Quinn’s seat on the council, losing by just 28 votes.

-Edelman, 78, was first elected to the council in 2014.
+Among those who’ll he be working with is Edelman, 78, who was first elected to the council in 2014.
 The Ohio native has lived in Seminole since 1985 and was a sales manager for a Fortune 500 printing and publishing company.
 In 1998, he formed his own small company that he grew into a $2.5 million business and sold in 2003.
 He was also president of the Greater Seminole Chamber of Commerce.

 Edelman, who serves on the board of directors of several nonprofits, told Tampa Bay Newspapers in August that this will likely be the last time he runs for office.